 I was raised in a good home.
 My dad, through both verbal instruction and personal example, taught me the importance of being a hard worker and how to be polite and respectful.
 Those lessons have proved to be invaluable!
 For as long as I can remember, my mom, who had a strong desire to see her children trained up in the nurture and admonition of the Lord took me to church every Sunday and Wednesday.
 It was through my training, both at home, as well as at church, that at the age of 5 I realized my eternal destiny would be a place called hell because of who I was as a sinner.
 That thought terrified me and one night, lying in my bed, I trusted Jesus Christ to be my personal Savior.
 As I grew, I was privileged to be a part of several great church families that God used to shape and mold my life in my early years.
 When the time came, I went to a Christian college and began to pursue a business degree.
 It was during my freshman year at college, in the first Bible class that I’d ever had, that the Lord turned my heart to Himself like never before.
 No longer was the business field my desire.
 The Lord put in me a new desire to know Him and a desire to make Him known.
 Following the God-given desires of my heart, I redirected my studies to Pastoral ministries and pursued an education that would help in training me to live out this new passion.

 While at college in the fall of 2005, the Lord graciously crossed my path with Amy's and we were married on August 2, 2008.
 The Lord led us to Landmark that same summer.
-I currently serve as the Business Manager and Amy serves as our academy's secretary.
-It is a tremendous joy to serve the Lord together here at Landmark!Dream for Landmark
+Since then, the Lord has added Allison, Ethan, and Logan to our family.
+I serve as one of the pastors and it is a tremendous joy to serve the Lord here at Landmark!Dream for Landmark

 The Lord is continuing to teach me that there is nothing on this earth more valuable than treasuring Christ.
 With that being said, it is my dream for Landmark that we be a people who would understand that, “Christ is not valued at all, unless he is valued above all,” and genuinely pursue a life that reflects this truth.Nate Allen